Skip to main content

 */

-Previously, some manual post-processing was necessary to achieve the same effect.
+Previously, manual post-processing was necessary for this effect.

 Concatenation operator